newrelic/centurion/README.md

 $ bundle exec centurion -p radio-radio -e staging -a list:running_containers
 ```

-###List registry containers
+###List registry images

-Returns a list of all the containers for this project in the registry.
+Returns a list of all the images for this project in the registry.

 ````bash
 $ bundle exec centurion -p radio-radio -e staging -a list